 If you’re looking for a quick way to heal your diabetic ulcers, the pros of a diabetic boot may outweigh the cons.
 There are many other factors, though, that may influence your choice between a total contact cast and versions that can be taken off from time to time.

 Before getting a diabetic boot, consider these factors:

 - Diabetic boots may prevent or help stop the beginning of an infection.

 - The best benefit comes from wearing the boot or cast around the clock.
-For some folks, that may be bothersome.
+For some people, that may be bothersome.

 - Even with the boot, you need to avoid walking as much as possible.
-This will allow your feet to heal faster ultimately, but will reduce your mobility for a bit.
+This will ultimately allow your feet to heal faster, but it will reduce your mobility for a bit.

 - Other treatments, including antibiotics, may be able to treat the ulcer and infection.

 If your boot was nonremovable, you may be tempted to return to life as usual once it’s removed.
 However, that may not be what’s best for your feet.

 You still need to be cautious with your feet and rest as much as possible.
 Additionally, you’ll need routine checkups with your podiatrist to make sure the wounds are healing correctly and not redeveloping.

 How can I avoid having to wear a diabetic boot?

 Proper diabetes management will go a long way toward helping you prevent or quickly identify and treat a foot ulcer if one develops.
 Be sure to: